-The University offers a choice of medical insurance plans: Personal Choice High Deductible Plan and Keystone HMO.
+The University offers a choice of medical insurance plans: Consumer Driven Health Plan (Personal Choice HDHP) and Keystone HMO.
 Details on these plans are available in the Office of Human Resources.

 The University and the employee share the cost of the medical premium.
 The University’s share will be announced each plan year prior to the open enrollment period in September.

 A cash option in lieu of medical insurance is available.
-A waiver form must be completed, prior to the beginning of the plan year, indicating proof of other coverage and cannot be revoked or amended during the plan year unless there is a change in family status.
+This election cannot be revoked or amended during the plan year unless there is a change in family status.

 If you are declining enrollment for yourself or your dependents (including your spouse) because of other health insurance coverage, you may in the future be able to enroll yourself or your dependents in this plan, provided that you request enrollment within 30 days after your other coverage ends.
 In addition, if you have a new dependent as a result of marriage, birth, adoption or placement for adoption, you may be able to enroll yourself and your dependents, provided that you request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.

 Personal Choice or Keystone

 Member Services: 1-800-ASK-BLUE